 Ralph Elliott built a trading theory based on human emotions like fear and greed and used different market cycles to explain the financial markets’ moves.
 He divided the market swings into waves, impulsive and corrective, that explain every upward or downward movement of a market.

 Triangles in Elliott Wave Theory

 The theory, built on the stock market price movement in the last part of the 1930’s, has the tremendous advantage that it can be applied on any financial instrument bound to the supply and demand law.
 Thus, currency traders in the 21st century successfully use the rules established by Elliott almost a century ago, to trade the foreign exchange market.

 One of the basic rules of the theory says that traders should use numbers and letters to label impulsive and corrective waves.
-Therefore, whenever you see an Elliott Waves analysis and find numbers or letters, you will know that the analyst wanted to signal impulsive or corrective activity.
+Therefore, whenever you see an Elliott Wave analysis and find numbers or letters, you will know that the analyst wanted to signal impulsive or corrective activity.

 Among corrective waves, one pattern seems to dominate the theory.
 Especially on the currency market, this pattern forms so often that it is mandatory for traders to fully understand what Elliott had in mind when setting the rules of it.
-We talk about triangles, the most complex and, at the same time, enigmatic patterns in the Elliott Waves theory.
+We talk about triangles, the most complex and, at the same time, enigmatic patterns in the Elliott Wave theory.

 Explaining Triangular Patterns